 Suppose you see that the oil is on an uptrend.
 In addition to buying a derivative (CFD or the oil future), you can also buy the CFD or the index future, which are based on the largest oil companies’ quotation.

 Naturally, the first option is the most popular scenario.
 Many traders keep several index charts indices in the workspace designed to help them to comprehend the actual trends of the national markets.
 Sometimes the indices react faster than the currencies in case of an unexpected international event.
-We use the term “correlation” for such phenomenon.
+We use the term “correlation” for such a phenomenon.

 The term “correlation” stands for the dynamics ratio between two assets.
 If you see that the Canadian dollar rate repeats the movement of the US dollar rate with high accuracy, you can say that they are correlating and a trader is looking at a positive correlation of the two assets.